 - Don’t always trust strangers who tell you their dog is friendly or that it is good with kids or other dogs.
 Err on the side of caution and know that any dog can bite.

-- Don’t assume that because a dog has met you before that it is not going to ever bite you.
+- Don’t assume that because a dog has met you before it is not going to ever bite you.
 Many dog bites involve people the dog already knows.

 - Pet a dog when it is tightly leashed, held by its owner or otherwise confined.
 They feel trapped and unable to get away from approaching strangers, forcing them to bite.
 Always allow the dog distance.